 When we are relaxed, we are more mindful.
 This is because a relaxed mind is calm enough to be openly aware of the present moment without being reactive to it.
 Think about the last time you felt serenely relaxed, and you might remember how mindful you were at that time.

 To increase relaxation (and therefore develop mindfulness), surround yourself with anything that promotes inner calm.
 This can include water features, relaxing art, plants, and relaxing music.

 One of the main reasons we lose mindfulness is because of background noises.
 This will be a huge problem if you live in a busy city.
 The sounds of cars and perhaps trains or planes; the constant chatter of other people; the bustling of the city… it all takes away from your conscious awareness.
 One way of cutting-out background noise, and thereby developing mindfulness without meditation, is to simply use some noise-cancelling headphones.

 9: Take care of your body

 One of the best ways to reduce these sources of inner-information-overload is to take care of your body.
-By exercising, eating healthy, and practicing good hygiene, you can promote inner calm and wellbeing, which will relax your mind and help you to be more mindful.
+By exercising, eating healthy, and practising good hygiene, you can promote inner calm and wellbeing, which will relax your mind and help you to be more mindful.

 10: Do nothing at all

 If you want to cultivate mindfulness without meditation, spend some time doing absolutely nothing.
-Your mind needs downtime in order to deal with thoughts and feelings.
+Your mind needs downtime to deal with thoughts and feelings.
 The more downtime you give yourself the more relaxed you will be, and the more relaxed you are the more mindful you will be.
 No meditation needed.

 Yes, there are plenty of ways to achieve mindfulness without meditation.
-It all comes down to reducing information overload and practicing the long-lost art of relaxation.
+It all comes down to reducing information overload and practising the long-lost art of relaxation.
 A relaxed and calm mind is a mindful one, whether you meditate or not.